 Success factor: Integrated design with BIM

 The high design quality and forward-looking functionality of the Viega building result from an integrated design approach that ATP has been perfecting for over 40 years.
-“It would not have been possible to meet the high standards required for this building using a traditional design approach”, says the Lead Project Manager Nora Westphal of ATP Vienna.
-“From the very beginning of the design process we considered the entire lifecycle of the building from both the functional and energy perspectives,” says the architect.
 The comprehensive use of integral design with BIM enables us to make precise predictions for both the construction and the lifecycle costs.
 And all this building data is also available to the client for the use of their facility managers during the operational phase.